 - Here is a short video tutorial on the automation setup:

 How to set up a custom task automation with Contractbook?

 Click on the Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.

 How can I configure the trigger event?

-Use the drop-down list to select the option which will define whether adding the custom task to the signed contract should happen after each signature or only after the last one.
+- You can use the drop-down list to select the option to define whether adding the custom task to the signed contract should happen after each signature or only after the last one.

-In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first, in order for the signed contract to be automatically assigned with the configured custom task:
+- In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first for the signed contract to be automatically assigned with the configured custom task:

 How can I delete the trigger in the Automation Builder?

 - At the very bottom of each trigger configuration window, you have the option to delete only this specific trigger and not the complete automation: